Reviews You Can Rely On

 Credit: Ashley DiRuggiero

-Notably, the main blades of the following tools are accessible with one thumb and without deploying any other tools: Leatherman ARC, Wave+, Skeletool, Charge+ TTi, Signal, and Free P4; the Gerber Suspension, and Center-Drive Plus; the SOG PowerAccess Deluxe and PowerAssist; and the Havalon Evolve.
-One-handed opening for the blade is a great trend.
-A blade that deploys with one hand is vital to scoring high in the ergonomic department.
+Notably, the main blades of the following tools are accessible with one thumb and without deploying any other tools: Leatherman ARC, Wave+, Skeletool, Charge+ TTi, Signal, and Free T4; the Gerber Armbar Drive, and Center-Drive Plus; the SOG PowerAccess Deluxe and PowerAssist; and the ETEH Multi Tool.
+One-handed opening for the blade is no longer just a great trend — it's become the standard, and vital to scoring high in the ergonomic department.
 Special mention must be given to the innovative ergonomic features of the SOG PowerAssist.
-The two blades deploy from the “outside” of the stowed pliers, and each has assisted opening that we see nowhere else in our multi-tool review.
+The two blades deploy from the 'outside' of the stowed pliers, and each has assisted opening that we see nowhere else in our multi-tool review.
 The pliers include a mechanical advantage gearing system that significantly increases the holding power.
-The SOG PowerAccess Deluxe has the same advantaged pliers, but the knife blade is hard to open with one hand, features no assist, and is much smaller than that on the PowerAssist.
+The SOG PowerAccess Deluxe has the same advantageous pliers, but the knife blade is hard to open with one hand, features no assist, and is much smaller than that on the PowerAssist.

 multi-tool - this photo shows the geometry of the gerber center drive bit driver...